s3g/s3g-mc/docs/process-guides.md

 - `Rate quantize` can make rate relationships more stable or more stepped.
 - `Source mode` and `Source distribution` decide how multiple selected items are assigned.

-Start with conservative rate spread and a generous crossfade.
-Increase drift once the loop feels seamless.
+Start with moderate rate spread and a generous crossfade.
+Increase drift after the loop seam feels stable.

 ## Loop Rift